Does Order Matter : Connecting The Law of Robustness to Robust Generalization: Abstract

 \section{Abstract}

-\citep{bubeck2021universal} propose the connection between the law of robustness and robust generalization error as a \textit{fantastic} open problem.
+Bubek and Selke~\citep{bubeck2021universal} propose the connection between the law of robustness and robust generalization error as a \textit{fantastic} open problem.
 The Law of Robustness states that overparameterization is necessary for models to interpolate robustly, i.e., the function is required to be Lipschitz.
-Robust generalization asks if small robust training loss implies small robust test loss.
-We solve this open problem, explicitly connecting the two for arbitrary data distributions.
-Specifically, we propose a nontrivial robust generalization error and convert it into a lower bound on the expected Rademacher complexity of the induced robust loss class.
-Our bounds recover the \(\Omega(n^{1/d})\) regime of \citep{wu2023law} and show that, up to constants, robust generalization does \emph{not} change the order of the Lipschitz constant required for smooth interpolation.
-We conduct experiments to probe the predicted scaling with dataset size and model capacity -- essentially testing whether real-world results are closer to (what is predicted by) \citep{bubeck2021universal} or \citep{wu2023law}, and we find that for MNIST the lower bound Lipschitz Constant is of the order predicted by \citep{wu2023law}.
-In simple terms, for robust generalization error to be low, we find that the Lipschitz Constant has to be in a certain range, which we theoretically bound; and the amount of perturbation allowed is linked to the order of the Lipschitz Constant.
+Wu et al.~\citep{wu2023law} extend this law for arbitrary data distributions, proving L = \(\Omega(n^{1/d})\).
+Robust generalization, on the other hand, asks if small robust training loss implies small robust test loss.
+This can be studied using statistical learning techniques like Rademacher complexities.
+Accordingly, a bound on the Rademacher complexitiy of the robust loss class implies a bound on the Lipschitzness of the function class.
+We use this to explicitly connect the two for arbitrary data distributions. i) We prove that the order of the Lipschitz bound remains the same when considering global Rademacher complexity of robust loss classes. ii) At the local scale, that is, for subsets of functions with small empirical error, the order of the Lipschitz bound changes with the perturbation radius $\rho$ and localized concentration term $\sqrt {r/n}$.